Cabrera, Haase power Tigers past Twins 6-5 in 11th innings - WHIZ News

 Jorge Alcala (2-5) allowed Cabrera’s single and took the loss in 1 1/3 innings of relief on a hot, humid night in Minnesota.

-The first-pitch temperature was just 91 degrees, but the humidity added to the unpleasantness with an excessive heat warning in effect in the area.
+The first-pitch temperature was 91 degrees, and the humidity added to the unpleasantness with an excessive heat warning in effect in the area.

 Mitch Garver gave the Twins a 4-0 lead just four batters into the game on Tuesday night with his first career grand slam.
 He left the game in the 10th after being hit in the right wrist by a pitch from Cisnero.